-Botanical Impact - Susceptibility of some areas to erosion as a result of construction related disturbances.
-Alternative 1 Alternative 2 Alternative 3: NO - GO Probability of occurrence: Probable Probable -N/A Degree to which the impact can be reversed: Barely Reversible Barely Reversible -N/A Degree to which the impact may cause irreplaceable loss of resources: Marginal loss of resource Marginal loss of resource -N/A Cumulative impact prior to mitigation: Low Low -N/A Significance rating of impact prior to mitigation Low Low -N/A Degree to which the impact can be mitigated: Can be mitigated Can be mitigated -N/A Proposed mitigation: Suitable measures must be implemented in areas that may be susceptible to erosion, including but not limited to gabions and runoff diversion berms (if necessary).
-Areas must be rehabilitated and a suitable cover crop planted once specific phases of construction is completed.
-If site development does not occur soon after preparation of the site, a suitable cover crop to be established as a temporary measure. -N/A

-Botanical Impact - Susceptibility of some areas to erosion as a result of construction related disturbances.
-Alternative 1 Alternative 2 Alternative 3: NO - GO Development of an Environmenta construction impacts l Management Plan (EMP) to control Cumulative impact post mitigation: Low Low -N/A Significance rating of impact after mitigation Low (-) Low (-) -N/A
+Botanical Impact - Susceptibility of some a ed disturbances.
+Alternative 1 Alternative 2 Alternative 3: NO - GO erosion, including but not limited to gabions and runoff diversion berms (if necessary).
+Areas must be rehabilitated and a suitable cover planted once specific phases of construction is completed.
+If site development does not occur soon after preparation of the site, a suitable cover to be established as a temporary measure.
+Development of an Environmental Management Plan (EMP) to control construction impacts Cumulative impact post mitigation: Low Low -N/A Significance rating of impact after mitigation Low (-) Low (-) -N/A

-9.4.5.
+8.5.1.5.
 Contamination & Pollution Impact - Associated with Construction Activities

 Contamination & Pollution Impact - Associated with Construction Activities Alternative 1 Alternative 2 Alternative 3: NO - GO DESCRIPTION OF IMPACT: Construction activities will generate waste.
 In addition, fuel, oil, lubricants and other pollutants may leak from vehicles/ machinery and contaminate the soil.
 Pollution and soil contamination could also occur from chemical toilets, cement mixing directly on the soil and stormwater runoff may flow over the site camp area and carry contaminants off-site.
 No Impact.
-Nature of impact: Negative Negative No Impact Extent and duration of impact: Local; Medium term Local; Medium term -N/A Probability of occurrence: Probable Probable -N/A Degree to which the impact can be reversed: Partly reversible Partly reversible -N/A
+Nature of impact: Negative Negative No Impact Extent and duration of impact: Local; Medium term Local; Medium term -N/A Probability of occurrence: Probable Probable -N/A Degree to which the Partly reversible Partly reversible -N/A

-Contamination & Pollution Impact - Associated with Construction Activities Alternative 1 Alternative 2 Alternative 3: NO - GO Degree to which the impact may cause irreplaceable loss of resources: Marginal loss of resources Marginal loss of resources -N/A Cumulative impact prior to mitigation: Low Low -N/A Significance rating of impact prior to mitigation Medium - High Medium - High -N/A Degree to which the impact can be mitigated: Can be mitigated Can be mitigated -N/A Proposed mitigation: The appointed Environmental Control Officer (ECO) must undertake at least one site inspection per week, for the duration of the construction phase, and to produce a short monthly ECO monitoring audit report, auditing on the compliance of the property developer with the conditions of the Environmental Authorisation and the approved EMP.
+Contamination & Pollution Impact - As Alternative 1 Alternative 2 Alternative 3: NO - GO impact can be reversed: Degree to which the impact may cause irreplaceable loss of resources: Marginal loss of resources Marginal loss of resources -N/A Cumulative impact prior to mitigation: Low Low -N/A Significance rating of impact prior to mitigation Medium - High Medium - High -N/A Degree to which the impact can be mitigated: Can be mitigated Can be mitigated -N/A Proposed mitigation: Can be initigated Can be initigated The appointed Environmental Control Officer (ECO) must undertake at least one site inspection per week, for the duration of the construction phase, and to produce a short monthly ECO monitoring audit report, auditing on the compliance of the property developer with the conditions of the Environmental Authorisation and the approved EMP.
 General Pollution Management: No pollution of surface water or ground water resources may occur due to any activity on the site.
 No storm water runoff from any premises containing waste, or water containing waste emanating from construction activities may be discharged into the environment.
-Polluted stormwater must be contained on the site. -N/A
+Polluted stormwater must be contained on the site.
+Cement batching / mixing may not take place directly on the soil surface, it must be done on an impervious lining that will prevent cement particles from contaminating the soil.
+General Waste Management: Dedicated waste bins or skips must be provided on site, and kept in a demarcated -N/A